rachelmad/rachelmad.github.io/_posts/2015-10-01-data-visualization.md

 ---

-I helped create customizable data visualizations for data scientists at National Oilwell Varco, helping them understand which data sets and time ranges to focus on.
+I helped create customizable data visualizations for data scientists at National Oilwell Varco, helping them understand which data sets and time ranges to focus their research on.